-Premium receivables are financial assets initially stated at fair value plus transaction costs and thereafter at amortised cost using the effective interest method less any impairment losses.
-Impairment losses for uncollectable premiums are written off against premium revenue in the year in which they are incurred.
+Premium receivables are financial assets initially stated at fair value plus directly attributable transaction costs and thereafter at amortised cost using the effective interest method less any impairment losses.
+Impairment losses for uncollectable premiums are written off against premium receivables in the year in which they are incurred.

-Under PBE Standards definition of financial assets, premiums receivables are classified as loans and receivables.
+Under PBE Standards definition of financial assets, premiums receivables and accrued interest are classified as loans and receivables.

-2019 2018
+Γ 2020 2019

-Premium receivable (First Credit Union) Note 13 92,762 114,987
+Premium receivable (First Credit Union Incorporated) Note 13 54,617 92,762

 Allowance for impairment 0 0

-Net premium receivables 92,762 114,987
+Net premium receivables 54,617 92,762

-Tax receivable 32,601 11,010
+Tax receivable 38,699 32,601

-GST receivable 46,744 .
-0
+GST receivable 2,869 46,744

-Accrued interest 44,910 50,873
+Accrued interest 38,793 44,910

-Total other receivables 124,255 61,883
+Total other receivables 80,361 124,255

-Total premium and other receivables 217,017 176,870
+Total premium and other receivables 134,978 217,017

 The fair value of premium receivable and accrued interest approximates the carrying amount.
 Receivables are a current asset.
-Policyholders billing and collection of monthly premiums is managed via First Credit Union's banking system.
-All collected premiums are deposited in First Credit Union holding accounts, and subsequently paid to the Insurer.
-As such there are no receivables directly from the Policyholders themselves, only a receivable from First Credit Union.
+Policyholders billing and collection of monthly premiums is managed via First Credit Union Incorporated's banking system.
+All collected premiums are deposited in First Credit Union Incorporated holding accounts, and subsequently paid to the Insurer.
+As such there are no receivables directly from the Policyholders themselves, only a receivable from First Credit Union Incorporated.
 If a policyholder is in arrears, the cover is suspended, and if they are in arrears for more than 90 days, their policy lapses.